 Very exciting thing happened, one of my paintings was used in the September Issue of Plumage-TX magazine as part of an article for the Hill Country Invitational Art Show happening in Boerne, TX on Oct.
 16-18.
 I had no idea and I was thrilled when I saw it!
 The painting is a large 20 x 30 Acrylic on Canvas and will be for sale at the show.

-I live with my husband, daughter, and dog in San Antonio, Texas.
+I live in Prescott, Arizona with my husband and two dogs.
 I love to paint live.